ollm/7zip-bin-full/README.md

 ### Info

 This is a fork of [develar/7zip-bin](https://github.com/develar/7zip-bin), with binaries automatically updated and published to [npm](https://www.npmjs.com/package/7zip-bin-full).
-It serves as a temporary solution until [develar/7zip-bin#29](https://github.com/develar/7zip-bin/pull/29) is merged into the original repository.
+It serves as a temporary solution until [develar/7zip-bin#28](https://github.com/develar/7zip-bin/pull/29) and [develar/7zip-bin#29](https://github.com/develar/7zip-bin/pull/29) pull requests are solved.

 ### Get paths